 Imaging examinations

 A neck ultrasound showed a right thyroid solid nodule that measured 3.3 × 2.8 mm, and fine needle aspiration revealed normal thyroid tissues.
-A parathyroid left inferior thyroid lobe nodule of 26 mm × 34 mm was discovered via parathyroid B- ultrasound and enhanced CT scan.
-A 99 mTc-MIBI parathyroid imaging study was performed and showed elevated levels of radiation in the site of left inferior thyroid which was considered as a parathyroid adenoma (Figure 1).
-Bone X-ray examination of the skull and whole extremities revealed no osteopenia, but bone mineral density (BMD) indicated lumbar L1-4 and upper femur osteopenia.
+A parathyroid left inferior thyroid lobe nodule of 26 mm × 34 mm was discovered via parathyroid B- ultrasound and enhanced computed tomography scan.
+A 99 mTc-MIBI parathyroid imaging study was performed and showed elevated levels of radiation in the site of left inferior thyroid, which was considered as a parathyroid adenoma (Figure 1).
+Bone X-ray examination of the skull and whole extremities revealed no osteopenia, but bone mineral density indicated lumbar L1-4 and upper femur osteopenia.
 Based on the above findings, the diagnosis of primary hyperparathyroidism due to parathyroid tumor was considered.

 FINAL DIAGNOSIS